Hybrid Downlink Beamforming with Outage Constraints under Imperfect CSI using Model-Driven Deep Learning: Robust Unrolled Hybrid Downlink Beamforming and Power Allocation

 Introducing dual variables $\vlambda = \bmat{\lambda_1~ \cdots~ \lambda_{D_\upm{c}}}^\T$ for $D_\upm{c}$ constraints, the empirical risk can be composed as the Lagrangian

 where $\dataset$ is a dataset of system instances $\cS$.
 Here, $\widetilde{g}(\dataset_d, \vtheta)$ denotes a differentiable empirical approximation of the \gls{qos} constraint \eqref{eq:prob_qos_constraint}, which we discuss later in this section.
-We allow each constraint term to be evaluated on a nonoverlapping subset $\dataset_d \subseteq\dataset$, where $\dataset = \cup_{d=1}^{D_\upm{c}}\dataset_d$.
+We allow each constraint term to be evaluated on a non-overlapping subset $\dataset_d \subseteq\dataset$, where $\dataset = \cup_{d=1}^{D_\upm{c}}\dataset_d$.
 This provides additional flexibility in enforcing fairness across heterogeneous data subsets in the implementation of the constraint by the model $\cM$.
-For instance, if the dataset contains ``difficult'' and ``easy'' instances $\cS$ that require high and low transmit power, respectively, the trained model $\cM(\,\cdot\,; \vtheta^\opt)$ might satisfy the nominal outage $\pout$ on average over the entire dataset, yet systematically violate the \gls{qos} requirement on the subset of difficult instances.
+For instance, if the data set contains ``difficult'' and ``easy'' instances $\cS$ that require high and low transmit power, respectively, the trained model $\cM(\,\cdot\,; \vtheta^\opt)$ might satisfy the nominal outage $\pout$ on average over the entire data set, yet systematically violate the \gls{qos} requirement on the subset of difficult instances.
 Partitioning the data into appropriately chosen subsets mitigates this imbalance by allowing the constraint to be applied more uniformly across different types of instances.

 The model parameters $\vtheta$ are optimized by approaching the saddle point

 via stochastic gradient descent steps based on minibatches $\breve{\dataset} \subset \dataset$.
 Thereby, we alternate between primal descent steps in the direction $-\nabla_{\vtheta} J(\breve{\dataset}, \vtheta, \vlambda)$ and dual ascent steps in the direction $\nabla_{\vlambda} J(\breve{\dataset}, \vtheta, \vlambda)$ \cite{nandwaniPrimalDualFormulation2019}.